-Krystal also voices the character of Netossa in the DreamWorks/Netflix animated series, She-Ra Princesses of Power, which is now streaming all five seasons only on Netflix.
-She also voices Avery on Final Space.
-She has been seen in the Disney live-action feature film MAGIC CAMP (Disney+).
-She has guest-starred in NBC’s Law & Order: SUV, Hulu’s Deadbeat, ABC’s Castle, Disney’s Sydney to the Max.
-Over the pandemic, she filmed two movies, One Royal Holiday and Writing Around the Christmas Tree, out this fall.
-She is currently filming a project for Starz which will be announced soon.
+Krystal also voices the character of Netossa in the DreamWorks/Netflix animated series, "She-Ra Princesses of Power", which is streaming all five seasons only on Netflix, as well as voicing Avery on "Final Space".
+She has been seen in the Disney live-action feature film MAGIC CAMP (Disney+), guest-starred in NBC’s "Law & Order: SVU", Hulu’s "Deadbeat", ABC’s "Castle", Disney’s "Sydney to the Max", as well as recurring on the CBS series, "The Equalizer", starring Queen Latifah.

-Aside from her many theatrical pursuits, she is and stage and screenwriter, columnist, novelist, and songwriter, her original music has been featured on ABC's The Neighbors & ABC’s Mistresses.
+Aside from her many theatrical pursuits, she is a stage and screen writer, columnist, novelist, songwriter - her original music has been featured on ABC's "The Neighbors" & ABC’s "Mistresses".
 She made her directorial debut in 2019 with the short film she co-wrote, Reddy Records.
-She has been commissioned to write and develop diverse new stories for stage and screen, sparking a new passion for the ambitious multi-hyphenate.
-An avid activist in mental health, wellness, and social justice.
-Krystal also co-hosts the Apple podcast, "HOW WE DO THIS".
+She recently produced the upcoming short-film,